Desmarest's hutia: Habitat and distribution

 The Desmarest's hutia is found only in Cuba, but is widespread throughout its range.
-They are found on the main island, Isla de la Juventud, the Sabana archipelago, the Doce Laqunas archipelago and many of the other islands and cays of the Cuban archipelago.
+They are found on the main island, Isla de la Juventud, the Sabana archipelago, the Doce Lagunas archipelago and many of the other islands and cays of the Cuban archipelago.
 An extinct subspecies, C. p. lewisi, formerly lived in the Cayman Islands before it was wiped out shortly after European colonization.
 This subspecies may have been the subject of a report by Francis Drake when he visited the islands, in which he spoke of "little beast-like cats" and "coneys" throughout the area.

 Behaviour and reproduction

 Desmarest's hutias normally live in pairs, but can be found individually or in small groups.
 They are diurnal and do not burrow, so during the night they rest in hollows in rocks or trees.
 They are omnivorous but eat mostly bark, leaves and fruit.
 Occasionally they will take small vertebrates such as lizards.
 Both males and females scent mark their territory with urine.
 They breed throughout the year with a gestation period of between 110 and 140 days (normally around 120 to 126 days), although peak breeding season is in June/July.
 They normally produce between one and three young, weighing an average of 230 g.
 The young are precocial, with fur, fully open eyes and the ability to walk.
 They are weaned at around five months and reach sexual maturity at around ten months.
 In captivity they live for eight to eleven years.